 Companies, creative artists, and others who work in the entertainment industry — such as film, television, music, and publishing — use entertainment law services to protect their interests.

-Entertainment law is a dynamic field with a broad scope of work incorporating negotiating, protecting intellectual property, and advising and connecting clients.
+Entertainment law is a dynamic field with a broad scope of work for an entertainment lawyer — incorporating negotiating, protecting intellectual property, and advising and connecting clients.

 Entertainment Law Definition and Types